Jason Crow: Early life and career

 Crow was born in Madison, Wisconsin, in 1979.
 He earned a Bachelor of Arts degree from the University of Wisconsin–Madison in 2002, and a Juris Doctor from the University of Denver Sturm College of Law in 2009.

 Crow is a former Army Ranger.
 He completed three tours of duty in Iraq and Afghanistan as part of the 82nd Airborne Division and 75th Ranger Regiment.
-In 2003, as a platoon leader in the 82nd Airborne Division, he participated in the Battle of Samawah and was awarded the Bronze Star Medal for participation.
+In 2003, he led an 82nd Airborne platoon into combat during the Battle of Samawah.
+He was awarded the Bronze Star Medal for his service in Iraq.
 From 2009 to 2014, Crow served on the Colorado Board of Veterans Affairs.
 After his military service, he became a partner at the law firm Holland and Hart.
 In 2015, he received the University of Denver's Ammi Hyde Award for Recent Graduate Achievement.